peterokwara/Real-Estate/README.md

 ### About the website

-Real Estate Marketplace Dapp.
 An ERC721 token is minted to represent the title to the property.
 Before minting your property, one needs to proof that they nown the property. zk-SNARKS are used to create a verification system which can prove that one has the title to the property without revealing the specific information about the property.
+The properties are then visible on **OpenSea** test environment.

 <p align="center">
   <img src="./assets/msedge_X0EvvwJEWF.gif"/>